-- The existence of accurate, up to date record keeping. - The percentage of attendance by parents at review meetings. - Feedback from parent, pupil and staff questionnaires. - Parental requests for the school to be named on the pupil's statement of SEND. - The number of pupils for whom a statement/EHCP of SEND is no longer necessary, or the number of pupils remaining at a stage of assessment or reverting to the previous one. - OFSTED inspection reports and LA SEND audit processes. - Inclusion of SEND issues in development planning. - Feedback from pupils and parents. - Attendance/involvement/leadership of INSET courses by all staff. - Analysis of pupil attainment (e.g. Progress over time, tracking progress) - Evaluations of monitoring carried out as part of a Monitoring and Evaluation Action Plan. - Classroom observations by SENDCo/Head teacher - Adjustments in budget allocation to reflect changing needs.
+- The existence of accurate, up to date record keeping. - The percentage of attendance by parents at review meetings. - Feedback from parent, pupil and staff questionnaires. - Parental requests for the school to be named on the pupil's EHCP.

+- The number of pupils for whom an EHCP is no longer necessary, or the number of pupils remaining at a stage of assessment or reverting to the previous one. - OFSTED inspection reports and LA SEND audit processes. - Inclusion of SEND issues in development planning. - Feedback from pupils and parents. - Attendance/involvement/leadership of INSET courses by all staff. - Analysis of pupil attainment (e.g. Progress over time, tracking progress) - Evaluations of monitoring carried out as part of a Monitoring and Evaluation Action Plan. - Classroom observations by SENDCo/Head teacher - Adjustments in budget allocation to reflect changing needs.